ethz-asl/unreal_cv_ros/README.md

 ### Input Topics
 * **ue_raw_in** of type `unreal_cv_ros.msg/UeSensorRaw`.
 Output of the unreal\_ros\_client for performance measurements.
 Only available if monitor is true.
 * **ue_out_in** of type `sensor_msgs.msg/PointCloud2`.
 Output of the sensor model for performance measurements.
-Only available if monitor is true.
+This topic needs to be matched to check for correct startup.

 ### Output Topics
 * **simulation_ready** of type `std_msgs.msg/String`.
-After successful start of the pipeline publishes "Simulation Ready" to let other nodes start or handle the simulation.
+After successful start of the pipeline publishes "Simulation Ready" to let other nodes start or take over.

 ### Services
 * **display_monitor** of type `std_srvs.srv/Empty`.
 Print the current monitoring measurements to console.
 Only available if monitor is true.